 End of course ILM Assessment: each delegate will be required to do a written one-hour Assessment at the end of the course.
 Delegates must get a 50% pass mark to receive an ILM Certificate.

-Total Investment: AED / QR 4,600/- which includes - Training Materials, Lunch and Refreshments.
+Total Investment: AED 4,600/- + VAT (applicable as of 1st January 2018), which includes - ILM Registration, Training Materials, Lunch and Refreshments.
 Discount available for multiple bookings.